MoCapAnything V2: End-to-End Motion Capture for Arbitrary Skeletons: Experiments

 \subsection{Comparison with Baselines}

 Table~\ref{tab:exp_main} presents a comprehensive comparison across all four evaluation splits.

-Our method achieves consistently strong performance across all splits.
-On positional metrics, we outperform V1 under the realistic predicted-mesh configuration (Table~\ref{tab:exp_v1_compare}).
-The largest improvements are on rotation metrics.
-Although the learned baselines also adopt an end-to-end V$\to$P$\to$R pipeline with learnable rotation modules, they lack the reference pose--rotation conditioning and topology-aware attention needed to resolve coordinate-axis ambiguity on arbitrary skeletons, while V1 instead recovers rotations through analytical IK.
-Both regimes cap rotation quality at roughly $20^{\circ}$ average angle error and frequently produce visual artifacts such as joint spinning.
-Our reference-conditioned design, combined with end-to-end V$\to$P$\to$R training, reduces the average angle error to approximately $10^{\circ}$ and substantially lowers the angular velocity error, indicating more accurate and temporally stable rotation predictions.
-The improvement is most pronounced on Zoo-Unseen, where the angle error ($6.54^{\circ}$) is actually \emph{lower} than on Zoo-Seen ($10.73^{\circ}$) and Zoo-Rare ($14.38^{\circ}$); inspection of the test sequences reveals that the Unseen split predominantly contains common, locomotion-style motions (\eg, running, walking) that lie well within the motion distribution seen during training, making rotation recovery easier once the coordinate axes are anchored by the reference pose--rotation pair.
+Our method achieves consistently strong results across all splits, with the largest gains on rotation.
+Although the learned baselines receive the same reference inputs and adopt an end-to-end V$\to$P$\to$R formulation, their architectures do not effectively leverage reference and topology cues to resolve coordinate-axis ambiguity on arbitrary skeletons, capping rotation quality near $20^{\circ}$ angle error with artifacts such as joint spinning.
+Our reference-conditioned design halves this to ${\sim}10^{\circ}$ with substantially lower angular velocity error.
+The improvement is most pronounced on Zoo-Unseen, where the angle error ($6.54^{\circ}$) is actually \emph{lower} than Zoo-Seen ($10.73^{\circ}$) and Zoo-Rare ($14.38^{\circ}$): this split is dominated by common locomotion motions (\eg, walking, running) whose rotations become straightforward once the coordinate axes are anchored by the reference pair.
+V1 is compared separately in \S\ref{sec:exp_v1_compare}.